 Let's drill down directly to understand the prototype.

 You must be familiar with different types of prototypes.
 When I wanted to make my prototype, I had to do much research in figuring out which ones were suitable for me and which ones were extra.
 The varying types range from paper prototypes which include storyboards and so on.
 To the digital mockups which are the more modern ones.

-Depending on your need, you have to figure out the benefits and minimise the disadvantages.
+Depending on your needs, you have to figure out the benefits and minimize the disadvantages.
 The paper prototypes are very easy to make and handle, but they can get damaged easily.
 Digital mockups are more durable but costly to produce.

 Now, without further ado, let’s discuss how much you need to spend on buying different types of prototypes.
 Given below are the cost of the different prototypes and their components respectively.

 The overall prototype costs are primarily divided into two parts – the assembly costs and the components costs.
 These costs together make up the cost of the prototype.
 The engineer who is working on the prototype has to ensure that the budget is not exceeded when the prototype is being made.
 However, if you are looking to hire an engineer, you need to make sure that you set the hourly pay with them before finalising anything.